Reds vs. Orioles Player Props Betting Odds

 MLB Props Today: Baltimore Orioles

-- Cole Irvin (1-3) will take the mound for the Orioles, his sixth start of the season.
+- Tyler Wells (6-3) will take the mound for the Orioles, his 15th start of the season.

-- None of Irvin's five starts this season have met the criteria for a quality start.
+- In 14 starts this season, he's earned a quality start in five of them.

-- In five starts, Irvin has pitched through or past the fifth inning one time.
-He has a season average of 3.3 frames per outing.
+- Wells has pitched five or more innings in 15 straight games and will look to extend that streak.

 |Opponent